Representatives from the International Office visit Brazil regularly throughout the year. Details of our next visit will appear here shortly.

 Year of Graduation: 2015

-Alejandro comes from Columbia and is in his final year of Journalism Media and Cultural Studies.
-Once he graduates he would like to get a Masters and continue studying in the UK.
+Alejandro comes from Columbia and studied Journalism, Media and Cultural Studies.
+He would like to get a Masters and continue studying in the UK.
 Eventually, Alejandro would like to work in the Digital Media and Marketing field.

 As a Student at Cardiff University